Learn more about any member of our team and board by clicking on the pictures.

 Previous: President of the largest affiliate of National Christian Foundation

 School: Rockhurst University, undergrad in philosophy; University of Kansas, J.D. with honors

-Family: Married to Lynne with four children.
+Family: Married to Lynne with four children and ten grandchildren.

 Previous: Executive with ExxonMobil

 School: University of Indiana, BS Accounting.
 University of South Carolina, Masters in International Business Studies.